noaa-ocs-s100/s100py/docs/advanced_example_api_usage.rst

-More Usage of the  API
+Advanced Example API Usage
 ==========================

-Using the data and api shown in :any:`sample_api` and :any:`using_sample_api` we can look at some advanced usage.
+Using the data and api shown in :any:`example_api` and :any:`using_example_api` we can look at some advanced usage.
 The sample code below is also in the s100py/tests/sample_api_test.py where it should run with pytest.

 The S100+ files are built on HDF5 and use h5py for access.
 You can access data directly and use the api to read it